Touchwonders/testflight-exporter/README.md

 ## Credits

 TestFlight exporter is created by me, [Fabio Milano](https://twitter.com/fabiom_milano).
-I am an iOS Engineer at [Touchwonders](http://www.touchwonders.com/), a mobile agency placed in Utrecht, Netherlands.
+I am an iOS Engineer at [Touchwonders](http://www.touchwonders.com/), a mobile app agency based in the Netherlands .

-At Touchwonders, we have been using TestFlightapp.com for the past few years to share the latest builds with our clients and to distribute Betas for [Highstreet](http://www.highstreetapp.com).
+At Touchwonders, we have been using TestFlightapp.com for the past few years to share the latest builds with our clients and to distribute Betas for [Highstreetapp](http://www.highstreetapp.com).
-I created TestFlight exporter because I wanted to improve our migration process on other platforms by making it fast, simple to use and highly configurable.
-TestFlightapp services will shutdown next week but I'm working on keep this tool up to date with your features request and bugs-free.

-Thanks for your contributions.
+My goal was to create a script to export your app binaries in a fast and simple way, I hope you like it.

+We'd like to thank the TestFlight team for their efforts – we were happy users of their services.
+TestFlight will shutdown next week but I will maintain it until the shutdown.

+Follow us on twitter @touchwonders and let me know what you think!

 ## License